Are you looking to expand your portrait photography skills? If so, you’re in luck!

 What is Portrait Photography?

-Whether you’re trying to capture a person’s physical appearance or their personality, there are many different types of portrait photography to choose from.
+Whether you’re trying to capture a person’s physical appearance or personality, there are many different types of portrait photography to choose from.

 16 Types of Portrait Photography